rensandao/CarND-Term1-P4-Advanced_lane_finding-Wei/README.md

 <img src="./output_images/gradx.png" width="600px">

-It showed that 'abs_sobel_thresh' with sobel x did a good job, the lane line  can mostly be displayed.
-It proved that applying sobel x  emphasized edges closer to vertical, while applying sobel y emphasizes edges closer to horizontal.
+It shows that 'abs_sobel_thresh' with sobel x did a good job, the lane line can mostly be displayed.
+It proves that applying sobel x  emphasized edges closer to vertical, while applying sobel y emphasizes edges closer to horizontal.
 But some images from NO.3/4/5 row above showed sobel x(and other combinations) did bad, especially when it came to positions with high brightness.

-So we need to combine gradient threshold with color threhold.
-Color threshold(HLS) showed its effect in detecting lines in groud with high brightness.Among three channels(H,L,S), S channel did the best.
+So I combined gradient threshold with color threhold.
+Color threshold(HLS) shows its effect in detecting lines in groud with high brightness.Among three channels(H,L,S), S channel did the best.

 ```python
 def hls_select(img, channel='s',thresh=(175,255)):